Diagnostic imaging in Manchester, New Hampshire

 Prostate cancer screenings

-The prostate MRI is a non-invasive, outpatient procedure.
-It is a contrast-enhanced procedure, meaning the radiologist uses IV dye to help identify prostate cancer.
-Patients lie on a table and are guided into a tube-like machine.
-The entire procedure takes about half an hour.
+Prostate MRIs are noninvasive, outpatient procedures during which a radiologist uses IV dye to identify prostate cancer.
+During a prostate MRI, you lie on a table and are gently guided into a tube-like machine.
+The entire procedure takes about 45-60 minutes, and your results are interpreted by a fellowship-trained radiologist with expertise in prostate imaging.

 Recurrent prostate cancer screenings